Food and Fuel

 Start & Cut-Off Times

 Generally, the start-time is between 5:00 – 7:30am.
 If you choose to leave earlier, aid will not be available until 6am.
-Be aware that an early start may help to avoid any late day rain that Colorado is notorious.
-All riders must start by 8:00am.
+Colorado Law requires every bicycle being operated before Sunrise and after Sunset to be provisioned with a working Headlamp and Taillight.
+Be smart, as they will be patrolling and may remove you from the ride.
+Be aware that an early start may help to avoid any late day rain that is notorious in All riders must start by 8:00am.
 All riders must be OFF the course by 8:00pm.

 Safety is our primary concern.
 The organizers insist that you adhere to the below information for your safety as well as other event participants.
 While we have tried to outline the necessary information for you to have a safe ride, please remember that cycling events can be dangerous.
 Be careful, your safety is your responsibility and you are riding at your own risk Safety violators will be removed from the current and future events.